campagnola/pynrn/README.md

 * Explicit and automatic creation / deletion of underlying NEURON objects
 * Fully documented, unit-tested API
 * No HocObjects
-* Pure python (but depends on standard neuron package)
 * No "ghost" attributes; dir(obj) is always accurate and comprehensive
 * No "segment._ref_XX" needed; just use "segment.XX"
+* All methods are strictly type-checked; no silent failures for incorrectly used methods
+* No segmentation faults for misuse of API (although some pathological cases will still crash)
+* Pure python (but depends on standard neuron package)

 Incompatibilities with NEURON+Python API
 ----------------------------------------

+* No concept of a section stack (push / pop / cas); sections are always referred to explicitly.
 * There is no equivalent "neuron.h" namespace; most of these features are wrapped into classes.
     * For running simulations, see Context.init, .run, .advance, .t, .celsius,